aws-quickstart/cdk-eks-blueprints/docs/addons/flagger.md

 ## Configuration Options

 - `prometheus`: Pass true or false if you wish to track deployment metrics via prometheus. `True by default`.
-- `crd`: Pass true or false.
-If true, create Flagger's CRDs (should be enabled for Helm v2 ONLY).
-If used in Helm v3 it will break the deployment so its `false by default`.
 - `meshProvider`: Pass from the following enum list of meshProviderOptions. `KUBERNETES by default`.

 ```typescript